BasvVeen/recipes-etl/README.md

 Then using list comprehension with a couple of nested if else statements it adds a new column to the dataframe, containing the difficulty of the recipes, based on the total of the cookTime and the prepTime (totalTime > 60 min then Hard, 30 min < totalTime < 60 min and Easy when < 30 min).
 When the column is empty or if the value falls outside of the indicated ranges, the difficulty will state 'Unknown'.

 Then finally, it writes the resulting dataframe to a csv file in the same folder as the .py file it is running.
 It finds the current directory using the os.getcwd() function, and creates the csv there using to_csv from the pandas library.
 To confirm the file is created, it prints a statement that it has succeeded and the location in which it is placed.

+I then place everything in a main function to make sure that if the function from the script are used somewhere else the whole code will not be executed.